We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Many modern bicycle lights come with several power modes, so you can choose how bright you want them to be, depending on where you’re riding.
 This way, you can preserve battery life and make your lights more efficient.

 Lumens are important but they’re not the only metric that matters when buying bike lights.
-You should also consider some of the other features below:
+You should also consider some of the other features below when it comes to best lights for a bike:

 Most bike lights are mounted on the handlebar.